evilseye/Zoop-Hacktoberfest/README.md

 # Zoop

 We have [Zoop Website](https://evilseye.github.io/Zoop-Hacktoberfest/) project in the organisation you can contribute to.
+Please update this section !

 ## ⭐ What Is [Hacktoberfest](https://hacktoberfest.digitalocean.com/)?